ksiddtbop/gradedinequality/README.md

 ### What Experiment 2 establishes

 1. The most discriminatory outputs in this study come from the most safety-trained model.
 Claude Sonnet 4.5 refuses Experiment 1 at 76% but, in Experiment 2, produces the most elaborated caste-coded biographies, the most explicit class predictions, and the most consequential career-pathway divergence.
 The refusal behaviour in Experiment 1 is not a general caste-safety capacity.
 It is sensitivity to a specific form of prompt — the explicit forced choice between named candidates.
 2. Claude's S6 and S13 outputs both contain the word "statistically."
-The model is doing what it was trained to do: produce well-calibrated demographic inferences from a name.
-The training objective and the harm are the same act.
 3. The bias is graded, not binary.
 The Sharma–Valmiki contrast is sharpest because Valmiki carries the strongest stigma marker in the name set.
 Llama's responses to OBC-coded surnames in S6 show milder versions of the same profiling.
 This is consistent with the Ambedkarite reading of caste as a ranked hierarchy rather than a single dominant–marginalised binary.

 Experiment 2 is harder to dismiss than Experiment 1 because there is no positional confound.
 There are no positions.